Stray Light (Flare) Documentation

 Transmission

-The transmission stray light metric image calculation is to take the test image and divide it by a normalization factor.
+The transmission stray light metric image calculation takes the test image and divides it by a normalization factor.

 With appropriate normalization factors, this is used to compute the Point Source Transmission (PST) [1] and Point Source Rejection Ratio (PSRR) [2] metrics.

-For a “transmission” calculation, no stray light is indicated with a value of 0 and the worst possible stray light is indicated with a value of 1.
+For a “transmission” calculation, no stray light is indicated with a value of zero and the worst possible stray light is indicated with a value of one.

 Attenuation

-The attenuation stray light metric image calculation is to take a normalization factor and divide it by the test image.
+The attenuation stray light metric image calculation takes a normalization factor and divides it by the test image.

 With appropriate normalization factors, this is used to compute the flare attenuation metric proposed within IEEE-P2020 [3].

-For an “attenuation” calculation, no stray light is indicated with a value of infinity, and the worst possible stray light is indicated with a value of 1.
+For an “attenuation” calculation, no stray light is indicated with a value of infinity, and the worst possible stray light is indicated with a value of one.

-Note: 0 is a valid image value (corresponding to no measurable stray light from the test configuration).
-When using the reciprocal calculation, these 0’s get transformed to infinity, which in turn, will reduce the meaningfulness of some summary metrics (e.g., mean, max).
+Note: zero is a valid image value (corresponding to no measurable stray light from the test configuration).
+When using the attenuation calculation, these zeross get transformed to infinity, which in turn, will reduce the meaningfulness of some summary metrics (e.g., mean, max).
+To compensate for this, it is recommended to clip the image values to one.

 References